-Other findings: In addition, three out of four patients took at least 80 percent of their pills at the right time.
+Pill use.
+Three out of four patients (75%) took at least 8 out of 10 (80%) of their pills at the right time.
 Patients whose lymph nodes did not have cancer in them or who only had a mastectomy took fewer pills than recommended.
+Also, older women who had two or more chronic conditions (comorbidity) had shorter overall survival, but did not have more side effect or relapse.